 If you are there in the early morning before dawn you may see a number of doctors and nurses to be rapidly heading towards the hospital already fitted in their white coats or blue surgical scrubs.

-The name - Over the years the expression White Coat Neighborhood has evolved as a colloquial description of this small neighborhood.
-It is a nice Neighborhood.
 It is a very prosperous residential area with well maintained houses, blossoming front and back yards and a strong community atmosphere.

-It is a very friendly and safe neighborhood right next to the University of Rochester Medical Center populated by a large number of medical- and nursing students, residents, interns and graduate students related to the Medical Center and the Strong Memorial Hospital.
+It is a very friendly and safe residential neighborhood right next to the University of Rochester Medical Center populated by families, a large number of medical- and nursing students, residents, interns and graduate students related to the Medical Center and the Strong Memorial Hospital.